kwasniew/hyperbook/manuscript/ch7.md

 In this section, you'll write your subscription for [Server-Sent Events](https://www.smashingmagazine.com/2018/02/sse-websockets-data-flow-http2/).

 Server-Sent Events (SSE) is a lesser-known, but much simpler HTTP-native alternative to WebSockets.
-SSE also handles network failures more gracefully than plain WebSockets.
+SSE handles network failures more gracefully than plain WebSockets.
 It can automatically reconnect on failed connections.

-In [Writing your own effects](ch6.md#writing-your-own-effects) section you defined effects as follows:
+In [Writing a new effect definition](ch6.md#writing-a-new-effect-definition) section you defined effects as follows:
 ```js
 const httpEffect = (dispatch, data) => {};
 ```